gonpgonp/MBAACC_Training/README.md

+### This fork is no longer being supported and has been integrated into Extended Training Mode https://github.com/fangdreth/MBAACC-Extended-Training-Mode

 # MBAACC_Training

 This is a fork of Training Tool made for Melty Blood Actress Again Current Code developed by Kosunan.